krakend/krakend-documentation/endpoints/rate-limit.md

     parent: endpoints
 ---

-Limiting endpoints is responsibility of the **router rate** and allows you to set the number of **maximum requests per second** a KrakenD endpoint is going to accept.
+Limiting endpoints is the responsibility of the **router rate** and allows you to set the number of **maximum requests per second** a KrakenD endpoint will accept.
 By default, there is no limitation on the number of requests an endpoint can handle.

 To specify a rate limit, you need to add the configuration in the desired endpoint.